A day in Stockholm

 Stockholm's core is Gamla Stan, the Old Town, from which the city has spread over the centuries in all directions and over several islands.
 Many parts of the city can be reached by boat quicker than by road.
 Therefore, I think that a city tour by boat is essential for a stay in Stockholm.

-Stockholm is located on one side on the Baltic Sea and is bounded on the other side of Lake Mälaren.
+Stockholm lies on one side of the Baltic Sea and on the other side is bordered by Lake Mälaren.
 The city is also spread over several islands.
-So, water is something that you always come across in Stockholm.
-Therefore, you should see Stockholm from the water, to discover this proximity to the sea and the lake itself.
-24 hours in Stockholm allow you the city tour by boat good at planning it.
-This tour will take you to the main attractions of the city, except that you will discover them from the water.
-The beauty of this boat tour: You can always get off the road again to take a closer look at certain attractions.
+So water is something that you come across again and again in Stockholm.
+Therefore, you should definitely see Stockholm from the water to discover this proximity to the sea and the lake itself.
+24 hours in Stockholm allow you the city tour by boat can plan well into it.
+This tour takes you to the city's top attractions, only discovering them from the water.
+The nice thing about this boat tour: you can get out again and again along the way to take a closer look at certain attractions.

-In order to see as much of the city as possible in one day, we recommend these tours because they bring you directly to the highlights and save time.
-If you use public transport, this stops more often and takes up valuable time.
-We have done the Boat trip without a stop.
+In order to see as much of the city as possible in 24 hours, we recommend these tours because they take you directly to the highlights and save time that would otherwise be spent traveling on public transport, which makes more frequent stops and requires valuable time.
+We have the Boat trip done without stopping.
+We describe what we saw in the article, which you can access via this link.

 A direct jetty does not exist at the Vasa Museum (right)